naninovel/docs/docs/guide/characters.md

 It's possible to render character and background actors of all the implementations (except generic) to a texture asset, which can then can be assigned to a custom UI, printer, material or any other compatible source.

 Assign the render texture asset via actor configuration with `Render Texture` property.
-When assigned, a `Correct Render Aspect` property will show up, controlling whether the rendered actor should preserve aspect no matter render texture resolution.
+When a texture is assigned, the actor won't appear as a game object on scene, but will rather be rendered to the texture. `Correct Render Aspect` property will show up when a texture is assigned, controlling whether the rendered actor should preserve aspect no matter render texture resolution.

 ![](https://i.gyazo.com/c281b11a2db0ef13d87eb4bef4d45f7d.png)